harrymunro/vibe-modelling-skill/README.md

 ## Who It's For

-- Non-technical managers who want to build simulations without coding
+- People who want to build simulations without coding
 - Anyone following the Vibe Modelling approach to AI-assisted simulation
-- Readers of the book looking for an AI co-pilot that follows the methodology
+- Readers of the book looking to get their AI agent to follow the methodology

 ## Installation